MyTurnyet/Talks/deliberate-practice/README.md

 Applying the concepts of Learned Behaviorism, using the techniques of Deliberate Practice, and simple "tools" like Code Katas can result in a more knowledgeable team that produces higher-quality code at a more rapid pace.

-In this talk, I layout out the concepts of Deliberate Practice and Learning-Performance Distinction.
-You'll learn how to facilitate learning opportunities to ensure the best outcomes, and I'll give you examples of practices that I have done (and continue to do) at companies teach Deliberate Practice, and the positive outcomes that we achieved.
+In this talk, I lay out the concepts of Deliberate Practice and Learning-Performance Distinction.
+You'll learn how to facilitate learning opportunities to ensure the best outcomes, and I'll give you examples of practices that I have done (and continue to do) at companies that teach Deliberate Practice, and the positive outcomes that we achieved.
 Attendees will get to participate in a simple, but effective example of practices they can start with their teams immediately.

 ### Learning Outcomes